Symbian9/qmapshack-doc-wiki/Ubuntu 14.04 specific build/run instructions.md

 # Running the software:
 ```
-source /opt/qt54/bin/qt54-env.sh # to use Qt5.4 instead of 5.2, this is only for the current terminal
+source /opt/qt54/bin/qt54-env.sh # to use Qt 5.4 instead of 5.2, this is only for the current terminal
 qmapshack
 ```

-Maybe there is a better way to use Qt5.4
+Maybe there is a better way to use Qt 5.4